alfrescas/drought_predictions/README.md

 Team members present a provisional machine learning model that stands in for the final machine learning model and accomplishes the following:

 - Takes in data in from the provisional database
-- Outputs label(s) for input data
-## Database
-Team members present a provisional database that stands in for the final database and accomplishes the following:
-- Sample data that mimics the expected final database structure or schema
-- Draft machine learning module is connected to the provisional database